NeutronStarDAO/ConstellationBook-English/src/Glossary.md

 ## Web3

-Web3 is the next generation of the Internet.
-It aims to bring more decentralization, security and transparency to our online world.
-Imagine that the current Internet (what we call Web2) is largely controlled by a few large companies, while Web3 attempts to decentralize power and control to users.
-This means that in the Web3 world, users have more control over their own data and identities, rather than giving them completely to companies like Google and Facebook.
+Web3 is the next generation version of the internet that aims to bring more decentralization, security and transparency to our online world.
+Imagine that the current internet (what we call Web2) is mainly controlled by a few big companies, while Web3 tries to distribute power and control to users.
+This means that in the Web3 world, users have more control over their own data and identities, rather than handing them entirely over to companies like Google, Facebook, etc.

-The core technology of Web3 is blockchain, a decentralized and secure distributed database.
-You can think of the blockchain as a public ledger that records everyone's transactions and activities and cannot be tampered with once recorded.
-Blockchain-based applications such as smart contracts, decentralized finance (DeFi) and decentralized applications (Dapps) are an important part of Web3.
+The core technology behind Web3 is blockchain, which is a decentralized, secure distributed database.
+You can think of blockchain as a public ledger that can record transactions and activities for everyone, and once recorded, cannot be tampered with.
+Blockchain-based applications such as smart contracts, decentralized finance (DeFi), and decentralized apps (Dapps) are all important components of Web3.

-Let's use an example to illustrate how Web3 changes the existing Internet.
-In Web2, if artists want to sell their works online, they usually have to rely on some centralized platforms (such as eBay and Amazon).
-These platforms often charge high fees and control the user's trading process.
-In the Web3 world, artists can sell their works on decentralized markets (such as OpenSea).
-Here, artists can turn their works into non-fungible tokens (NFTs) and sell them directly to buyers without third-party intervention.
-In this way, artists can get greater returns and have more control over transactions.
+Let's use an example to illustrate how Web3 is changing the existing internet.
+In Web2, if an artist wants to sell their work online, they usually have to rely on some centralized platforms (like eBay, Amazon, etc).
+These platforms often charge high fees and control the transaction process for users.
+But in the Web3 world, artists can sell their work on decentralized marketplaces (like OpenSea).
+Here, artists can turn their work into non-fungible tokens (NFTs) and sell directly to buyers without third party intervention.
+This way, artists can earn more profits and have more control over the transactions.

 Web3 also provides better protection for online privacy.
-On today's Internet, users' data and privacy are often easily compromised.
-In Web3, users can ensure the security of their data through encryption and self-managed identities.
+On today's internet, users' data and privacy are often easily compromised.
+With Web3, users can ensure their data security through encryption and self-sovereign identity.
 This makes the entire network more secure and reliable.

-Web3 is the new era of the Internet based on blockchain technology.
-It redistributes power and control back to users, increases security and transparency.
-Through decentralized applications and services, Web3 is poised to change the way we interact with the Internet and create a fairer, freer online world.
+Web3 represents a new era of the internet built on blockchain technology that redistributes power and control back to users, increasing security and transparency.
+Through decentralized apps and services, Web3 has the potential to transform how we interact with the internet, creating a more fair and open online world.

 ## Smart contract

-Smart contracts are like automatically executed digital contracts.
-It defines a set of prewritten rules.
-Once these rules are met, the smart contract will automatically execute the corresponding operations.
-It is based on blockchain technology, which means it is decentralized, secure, and cannot be modified once deployed.
-Simply put, a smart contract is a piece of automatically executed computer program that ensures that the parties can complete transactions, sign contracts, etc. without a third party.
+A smart contract is like a self-executing digital contract that defines a set of pre-programmed rules.
+Once these rules are met, the smart contract automatically executes the corresponding actions.
+It is based on blockchain technology, meaning it is decentralized, secure, and cannot be modified once deployed.
+Simply put, a smart contract is a piece of self-executing computer code that ensures transactions, agreements, etc. can be carried out between parties without the need for a third party.

-It's like a vending machine where you put in 5 dollars and same worth of drinks.
+It's like a vending machine - you put in $5, it spits out a $5 drink for you.

-Imagine you and your friend bet on which football team will win the match.
-In real life, you may need to find a reliable third party to hold the stakes.
-But with smart contracts, you can create a program to replace this third party.
-This program will receive your stakes and automatically pay out the winnings after the match based on the match result.
-In this way, there is no need for a real person to be involved, and you don't have to worry about the other party being dishonest.
+Imagine you and a friend bet on which football team would win a match.
+In real life, you may need a trusted third party to hold the stakes.
+But with a smart contract, you can create a program to replace this third party.
+This program would receive your stakes, and automatically pay out the winner based on the match result after the game ends.
+This way, no real person needs to be involved, and you don't need to worry about the other party not keeping their word.

-Smart contracts have a wide range of applications such as finance, real estate, insurance, etc. For example, imagine an insurance company.
-If you purchase flight delay insurance and your flight is actually delayed, you usually need to submit some materials and wait for the insurance company's approval.
-However, if there is a smart contract-based insurance system, as long as your flight information is confirmed to be delayed, the smart contract will automatically execute and immediately pay you compensation.
-In this way, the whole process becomes simpler, more efficient and transparent.
+Smart contracts have a wide range of applications in areas like finance, real estate, insurance, etc. For example, imagine an insurance company.
+If you purchase flight delay insurance, normally you would need to submit paperwork and wait for the insurance company's approval when your flight is delayed.
+But with a smart contract-based insurance system, as soon as your flight info is confirmed as delayed, the smart contract would automatically execute and instantly pay you the compensation.
+This makes the whole process much simpler, more efficient and transparent.

-A smart contract is an automatically executed, blockchain-based digital contract.
-It can streamline processes, improve efficiency and ensure transaction security in various scenarios.
+Smart contracts are self-executing, blockchain-based digital contracts.
+They can streamline processes, improve efficiency and ensure transaction security in many different scenarios.

 ## DApp